Category Archives: Engineering/it

 Further information

-You can read more about the department at www.space.dtu.dk
+You can read more about DTU Health Tech at www.healthtech.dtu.dk

 If you are applying from abroad, you may find useful information on working in Denmark and at DTU at DTU – Moving to Denmark.
 Furthermore, you have the option of joining our monthly free seminar “PhD relocation to Denmark and startup “Zoom” seminar” for all questions regarding the practical matters of moving to Denmark and working as a PhD at DTU.